RPGReki/bucharest2023.netlify.app/site/ronmania-2023.md

 ---
-title: Buchariichi 2023
+title: RONmania 2023
 layout: 2021/data_table
 robots: noindex
 ---
-Welcome to the Buchariichi 2023!
+Welcome to the RONmania Open 2023!
-If you're looking for data of the previous tournament please go to the [RONmania Open 2023](/ronmania-2023/) page.

-The second tournament to be held in Romania, in the capital city of Bucharest as its host!
+The first tournament to be held in Romania, in the capital city of Bucharest as its host!

 ## Registration

-This 2 day tournament, rated MERS 3+, will take place on the 25th and 26th of November 2023.
+This 2 day tournament, rated MERS 3+, will take place on the 27th and 28th of May 2023.
 The number of participants is limited to 60 (this number may increase with sufficient interest).
-The registration fee is 55 Euro.
+The registration fee is 50 Euro.
 Included in the registration fee are 2 lunches and an assortment of non-alcoholic beverages at the venue.

+{% comment %}
 If possible, please transfer this 3 weeks before the start of the tournament (the 6th of May) to the following account:

 Account Holder: Rene Khezam\\
 IBAN: RO22 BTRL 0480 1201 F197 64XX \\
 BIC: BTRLRO22XXX \\
 SWIFT: BTRLRO22
+{% endcomment %}

 **If you want to pay on site, please do message us about it.**

+{% comment %}
 ### Registration Form

 <form name="Registration" method="POST" action="/thanks-for-registering/" id="contactform" class="form-horizontal" data-netlify="true" netlify-honeypot="captcha">